top of page

 Gemmola_PK_Fitzroy33892.jpg

 This Victorian terrace reimagines a compact one-bedroom house as a light-filled family home for four.
-Rather than expanding into the garden, the design builds upward, allowing the backyard, courtyard and mature Ash tree to remain central to daily life.
+Rather than expanding into the garden, the design builds upward, allowing the backyard, courtyard and mature Ash tree to guide the flow and remain central to daily life.

-The project focuses on creating a stronger connection between house and landscape.
-Openings were enlarged, internal barriers removed, and natural light drawn deep into the plan, bringing warmth, openness and a greater sense of generosity to the compact footprint.
+The project focuses on creating stronger connections between house and landscape.
+Openings were enlarged, an internal wall removed, and natural light drawn deep into the plan, bringing warmth, openness and a greater sense of space to the compact footprint.

 Materially, the house balances old and new through a restrained palette of timber, brick and cement sheet.
-Existing elements were retained and celebrated where possible, reinforcing the character of the original terrace while supporting a contemporary way of living.
+Existing elements were retained and celebrated where possible (chimney bricks salvaged for the outdoor paving and a freshly exposed brick wall acting as a kitchen splashback), reinforcing the character of the original terrace while supporting a contemporary way of living.

-Throughout, the design prioritises light, connection and adaptability, transforming a modest inner-city terrace into a spacious and enduring family home closely tied to its garden setting.
+Throughout, the design prioritises light, connection and adaptability, transforming a modest inner-city terrace into a far more spacious and enduring family home.

 Photography by Martina Gemmola